rhythmagency/rhythm.umbraco8.core/README.md

 * **NearestAncestorOfTypes** Searches for the nearest ancestors with the specified content types.
 * **ChildrenByTypePath** Finds the descendant children located by the specified list of content type aliases, relative to the specified page.
+* **DescendantsOfTypes** Finds the descendants by the supplied content type aliases.

 The following code sample shows how to use both `NearestAncestorOfTypes` and `ChildrenByTypePath` to get the blog articles in the current site: